arlolra/otr/readme.md

     buddyList.userA.sendMsg('My plaintext message to be encrypted.')

-Another policty, `SEND_WHITESPACE_TAG`, will append tags to plaintext messages, indicating a willingness to speak OTR.
+Another policy, `SEND_WHITESPACE_TAG`, will append tags to plaintext messages, indicating a willingness to speak OTR.
 If the recipient in turn has set the policy `WHITESPACE_START_AKE`, the AKE will be initiated.